Last Updated on 1 month ago by Vijay Kumar

 On July 30, 2025, Tommy Brooks passed away at age 71, after a courageous battle with aggressive cancer.
 His death was confirmed by friends and boxing peers, including Lou DiBella, who shared condolences on behalf of Brooks’s family, especially Donna Duva.

-Lou DiBella (Hall-of-Fame Promoter) said,
+Lou DiBella (Hall-of-Fame Promoter) wrote on X,

 “It was just confirmed by his family that esteemed boxing trainer Tommy Brooks died tonight, after having fought a very aggressive cancer.
 Too young.
 Great boxing man and even better person, he was just a solid dude.”